sozihyun/sozihyun.github.io/_pages/about.md

 ======
 Generally speaking, I enjoy photography, watching anime, as well as experiencing cities by walking around and communicating with local people.

-The profile photo, captured by my gf *Heung Heung* near 什刹海, Beijing, during our Hong Kong cultural-exchange journey.
+The profile photo, captured near 什刹海, Beijing, during our Hong Kong cultural-exchange journey.